f-guedes/solar-sales/README.md

 Repo for final project of Promineo Tech's backend sofware development course.
 An online microservice (a **REST** service) that performs CRUD operations on a MySQL database using the Spring Boot Framework.
 In this example, we're simulating a photovoltaic (solar panels) sales application and database.
-This application is documented using the OpenAPI documentation standard format and includes test environments that employ the Spring REST Client, _TestRestTemplate_.
+This application is documented using the OpenAPI documentation standard format.